 - Season with salt, pepper and paprika and shake the pan vigorously to spread the potatoes into a single layer, then let them cook for about 3-5 minutes WITHOUT STIRRING OR TOUCHING, so they can start to get that golden fried crust.

-- Shake the pan or use a spatula to flip the potatoes ever 2-3 minutes for another 10-15 minutes or so until the breakfast fries are crispy and golden.
+- Shake the pan or use a spatula to flip the potatoes ever 2-3 minutes for another 10-15 minutes or so until the breakfast potatoes are crispy and golden.

 - Add the sautéed vegetables back to the skillet and warm them through.